Your First Model

-Shaped provides two APIs that you should be familiar with to get started:
+Shaped provides three APIs that you should be familiar with to get started:

 Installing the CLI